 Is it safe to torrent with Norton VPN?

 Yes, as long as you torrent legal content and use the VPN’s security features like the kill switch and DNS protection.
 Always scan downloaded files for malware.
+Encrypt me vpn wont connect heres how to get it working again: Fixes, Tips, and VPN Alternatives 2026

 Can Norton VPN hide my activity from my ISP?